-D. Administrative authority to enter into contracts under \$25,000 administrative procedures.
+The Board of Trustees delegates to the President or designee authority to enter into contracts involving expenditures under \$25,000, in accordance with administrative procedures.
 When deemed appropriate by the President or designee, such contracts shall be based on submittal of written or verbal quotations by at least three prospective contractors.
 The President shall inform the Board of such contracts quarterly.